Chi Hyun Chung

-Chi Hyun Chung (/ko/; /es/; born 7 March 1970) is a Korean-born Bolivian doctor, evangelical pastor and politician.
+Chi Hyun Chung (/ko/; /es/; born 7 March 1970) is a South Korean-born Bolivian doctor, evangelical pastor and politician.
 He became notable in the country's media for his far-right statements.

 Chung was a candidate for the President of Bolivia for the Christian Democratic Party in the 2019 Bolivian general election, where he came in third place with almost 9% of the vote.
 He was later the candidate for the Front For Victory in the 2020 Bolivian general election.
 Due to his conservative ideology, some international news media have described Chung as the "Bolivian Bolsonaro".

 Early life and education

 Chi Hyun Chung was born in the city of Gwangju in South Korea on 7 March 1970.
 Chung grew up in an evangelical family.
 In 1976, his family moved to live in Seoul.
 In 1982, the Korean Presbyterian Church sent the Chung family to Bolivia as evangelical missionaries.

 The Chung family initially settled in the city of La Paz, later moving to Santa Cruz de la Sierra.
 Chung continued his secondary studies, graduating in 1988 from the Bolivian-Brazilian Baptist School.
 In 1989, Chung moved to Sucre to continue his higher education.
 That year, he entered the University of Saint Francis Xavier.
 He graduated in 1995 as a physician by profession.
 He returned to Santa Cruz de la Sierra to obtain his master's degree in higher education and his master's degree in health and public health management.